Enhancing Alcohol and other Drug Services in the Kimberley

 As part of this, funding of $200,000 was allocated from the Royalties for Regions (RfR) Program for the MHC to identify and undertake planning regarding gaps in alcohol and other drug (AOD) treatment services in the Kimberley.

 The MHC contracted the Nous Group (Nous) to undertake stakeholder consultation in 2018, to inform the development of AOD and co-occurring mental health services in the Kimberley region.
 The Consultation Summary Report on AOD Services in the Kimberley (the Report) was prepared by Nous and outlines key themes that were raised by stakeholders throughout the consultation.

 Opportunities to further enhance AOD services in the Kimberley region are presented through the Report, with eight key areas identified as existing gaps in service.
 These key areas are: harm reduction and personal support; consultation and liaison services; low-medical withdrawal; complex high-medical withdrawal; community day treatment programs (adult and youth); safe places for intoxicated people (youth); residential rehabilitation (youth); and post residential rehabilitation (youth).

 As part of the 2019-20 Budget the State Government has allocated $11.5 million over the forward estimates to expand AOD treatment services in the Kimberley region including:

-- $9.2 million for the development of a comprehensive, specialist AOD service for young people with complex needs that includes residential rehabilitation, low medical withdrawal and stabilisation, and day programs (including ‘on-country’ programs, family intervention, co-occurring mental health and AOD, and links with other existing service providers in the Kimberley); and
+- $9.2 million for the development of a comprehensive, specialist AOD service for young people with complex needs that includes consideration of residential rehabilitation, low medical withdrawal and stabilisation, and day programs (including ‘on-country’ programs, family intervention, co-occurring mental health and AOD, and links with other existing service providers in the Kimberley); and

 - $2.3 million for the provision of four adult low medical withdrawal beds to support withdrawal to take place in the Kimberley region, given that these services do not formally exist in the Kimberley region.